 - You have a choice of attending physicians.
 Get a good one.

 When you file your claim, the doctor completes a report.
 That report should indicate which medical and mental conditions were caused by the injury.

 - An accepted condition is a medical or mental condition that is causally related to your L&I claim.
-Usually this is easy to prove, but in some cases it is not easy.
-You must show L&I why the contended condition is causally related.
-You will need a helpful doctor for sure and maybe a lawyer to make it happen.
+Usually this is easy to prove, however in some cases it can be very difficult.
+If there is a question about an accepted condition then you must show L&I why the contended condition is causally related.
+You will need a helpful doctor for sure and maybe a good lawyer to make it happen.

 - Newly contended conditions can later arise because it was never reported to L&I or because it is a complication of the original injury.
 For example, if you injure your right leg on the job, your left leg may become symptomatic because it is now being overused.
 Your left leg is a newly contended condition and can now be added as an accepted condition if you make it happen.

 Why is finding a good L&I doctor so difficult?

 - Finding a good L&I doctor is difficult because there are not enough doctors taking L&I claims.
 Many doctors don’t do L&I. They don’t like paperwork, IME’s, self insurers, lawyers, or L&I. As a result, many of them “are not accepting L&I patients”, or “don’t know what is going on.”